-Since its founding in 1981, the NASE has championed the interests of micro-businesses and provided an array of business, financial and personal benefits that lower everyday costs for self-employed individuals.
+Since its founding in 1981, the NASE has championed the interests of America's smallest businesses and provided an array of business, financial and personal benefits that lower everyday costs for self-employed individuals.

-Today the NASE represents more than 600,000 people, including members and their dependents.
-The association actively advocates for micro-business issues in Washington, D.C., with a strong legislative agenda that includes seeking tax equality in health care, tax relief, retirement security, Social Security reform and support for federal small-business programs.
+Today the NASE represents more than 150,000 people, including members, their employees and their families.
+The association actively advocates for self-employed issues in Washington, D.C., with a strong legislative agenda that includes seeking tax equality in health care, tax relief, retirement security, access to capital and support for federal small-business programs.